KishanYern/Discord-Stock-Bot/ReadME.md

 ### get-current-price

 The `get-current-price` command takes one argument, which is required, and returns the current price of the stock at that time.
-For this, we use the `live-stock-price` module.
-An example is as follows:
+For this, we use the `live-stock-price` module. <br />
+Usage:

 ```
 Command: